 Average prices for propane are illustrated in Table 8, grouped by region.
 Information on prices for regular gasoline as provided by representatives from Clean Cities is also shown.
-These prices were collected from across the country from Clean Cities Coordinators. providers. and fuel other stakeholders on a voluntary basis.
-Some stations charge a different price for propane used in vehicles versus other uses.
-Where provided, the vehicle price has been included in this report.
-In total, 316 propane prices were collected in this reporting period.
+These prices were collected from across the country from Clean Cities Coordinators. fuel providers, and other stakeholders on a voluntary basis.
+Some stations charge a different price for propane used in vehicles other uses.
+Where versus provided, the vehicle price has been included in this report.
+In total, 342 propane prices were collected in this reporting period.